braathwaate/stratego/README.md

 whereas lesser AI pieces are eager to sacrifice themselves if the loss leads to key opponent piece discovery that assists in winning the game.
 Once an AI piece becomes invincible, it will attack all unknown moved pieces.
-The heuristic also derives opponent piece information based on how the opponent piece interacts with its pieces or whether it moves at all.
+The AI derives opponent piece information based on how the opponent piece interacts with its pieces or whether it moves at all.

 Static position analysis is used to determine piece destinations.
-Success is largely dependent on the heuristic in gaining opponent piece information.
+Success is largely dependent on the AI in gaining opponent piece information.
 I won't tell you how it works here because it is a bit of a spoiler.
 As with human opponents, once you know their strategy it is easy to thwart it.